go-skynet/localai-website/content/howtos/easy-setup.md

 weight = 2
 +++

-We are going to use LocalAI in a `docker-compose` for this set up.
-If you need a local set up please see the getting started page
+We are going to run LocalAI with `docker-compose` for this set up.

-Lets download the newest LocalAI from git.
+Lets clone LocalAI with git.

 ```bash
 git clone https://github.com/go-skynet/LocalAI